-The actions considered in this document are not expected to result in any disproportionate adverse human health or environmental effects to minority populations or low-income populations of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, and east Florida to Key West.
-A description of the communities impacted by the actions contained in this document and potential socioeconomic impacts of those actions are contained in Sections 3.0 and 4.0 of this document.
+The actions considered in this amendment are not expected to result in any disproportionate adverse human health or environmental effects to minority populations or low-income populations of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, and east Florida to Key West.
+A description of the communities impacted by the actions contained in this document and potential socioeconomic impacts of those actions are contained in Chapters 3 and 4 of this amendment.